The churches of Christ Greet You (Romans

 Brethren,

-if you walk away from the church, you will inevitably choose another
+walk away from the church, you will inevitably choose another body of

-body of human beings to fellowship, and you will have exchanged one set
+beings to fellowship, and you will have exchanged one set of faults for

-of faults for another.
+another.
 Perfection is not to be found on the earth.
-But
+But the rewards

-are rich if you can love and forgive, bear and forbear; if you can
+if you can love and forgive, bear and forbear; if you can laugh

-together and cry together, live and die together in God's precious
+cry together, live and die together in God's precious family.
+O how we

-O how we need each other as we wait to go home.
-The church is the
+each other as we wait to go home.
+The church is the spotless bride of

-bride of Christ, and what a privilege to be among that glorious,
+and what a privilege to be among that glorious, heaven-bound band!
+By

-band!
-By God's design the church is home away from home for His
+design the church is home away from home for His children (cf. Heb.

 OUR